ghgemmer/Halloween/README.md

 whine when holding a position under load.
 Hitec servos were used when the head was first animated before it was discovered much later on that GoBilda servos would be better in that case.
 Eventually the head nod servo will be replaced with a GoBilda servo as it is the one Hitec servo with the most noticable whine.
 All the servos allow a farily fluid/natural/and speedy(when needed) movement of the skeleton head and arm/forearm.

 The clothes on the skeleton body came from an old Halloween costume.

 ## IMUs and Sychronized User Movements

-To easily allow a user to naturally manipulate the prop for live interactive sessions as well as catpure for playback, Adafruit BNO055 Inertial Measurment Units (IMUs) are attached to the user and the servos can be synchronized to the movements of the user thru software.
+To easily allow a user to naturally manipulate the prop for live interactive sessions as well as catpure for playback, Adafruit BNO055 Inertial Measurment Units (IMUs) are attached to the user and the servos can be synchronized to the movements of the user thru the application.
 Currently 1 IMU is used on the top of the head using a ball cap,  1 on the mouth using a mouth guard, and two on a simulated arm/forearm in the interim until I can get them to work on an actual arm.
 The Arduino I2C interface is used to access these IMUs.